Charles Duclerc

 Charles Théodore Eugène Duclerc ([ʃaʁl dyklɛʁ]; 7 August 1812, Bagnères-de-Bigorre – 29 January 1888) was a French journalist and politician of the Third Republic.
 He was a member of the editorial board of the National newspaper.
-Duclerc served as Minister of Finance from May through June in the Provisional government of France.
-Later served as prime minister from 1882 to 1883 in the third Republic.
+Duclerc served as Minister of Finance from 7 March to 9 May 1848 in the provisional government of France headed by Jacques-Charles Dupont de l'Eure.
+He later served for six months as prime minister, from 1882 to 1883 under the third Republic.

 Duclerc was born in Bagnères-de-Bigorre and he died in Paris.